MGSimard/WuwaTools/README.md

 ![WuwaTools Screenshot](https://i.imgur.com/RKjr6kx.png)

-This project was an excuse to learn the basics of TypeScript, naturally I end up spending more time wrangling with unrelated stuff, in this case being Drag & Drop.
+This project was an excuse to learn the basics of TypeScript, naturally I end up spending more time wrangling with unrelated stuff like Drag & Drop.
+Bounced from library to library, settled for the alpha rewrite of [dnd-kit](https://github.com/clauderic/dnd-kit/issues/1188#issuecomment-2161876989) by [the guy](https://github.com/clauderic).
+Following his guide, refactor took about 10 minutes tops, pretty baller library rewrite.

-Spent about 4 days bouncing between library to library.
-Eventually I settled with just using the regular Drag API which worked completely fine except for two issues; it didn't have animations and worst of all it had no sorting _(Can't easily re-arrange order within same row)_.
-This was a problem considering the use case being a tier list creator tool -- as I was about to throw myself at the mystical unknown topic of bounding boxes and whatnot I got a notification from github concerning DnD kit.
-Turns out [the guy](https://github.com/clauderic) has been rebuilding it from the ground-up to make it more accessible and released alpha packages and a showcase guide. [(Link to comment)](https://github.com/clauderic/dnd-kit/issues/1188#issuecomment-2161876989)

-In short it's baller and it took 10-20 minutes to implement.

-So anyways with that out of the way I'm not too certain if or what tool I want to do next.
-There's only so much effort I'm willing to put in for a study project which I'll probably never share with anyone.
-The major problem here is that Wuthering Waves does not have a public API so I have to write my own JSON file for data, this inherently means a whole bunch of data entry by looking at wikis or in-game info _(Without mentioning maintaining all of it between updates)_.
-Bit of a nightmare, so unless I develop a newfound passion for the game this project will see little updates.
+Not too certain what features I'd like to write next.
+The major problem being that there is no public API for Wuthering Waves, so I had to write the entire JSON myself _(without keys it's about 50k characters by now)_.
+Bit of a nightmare, without mentioning maintaining all of it between updates.
+As this is a project for fun it probably won't see much updating once I'm done with it.

 ### Built With